-Video footage of the rioting captured by an Army helicopter showed a police Land Rover mounting a kerb and accelerating towards a group of people.
+Video footage of the rioting, captured by an Army helicopter, showed a police Land Rover mounting a kerb and accelerating towards a group of people.
 The Police Ombudsman stated that the driver's actions had put lives at risk.

 Despite submitting the footage for forensic enhancement, Police Ombudsman investigators were unable to identify the vehicle.
-The Police Ombudsman stated that if the driver of the vehicle had been identified she would have recommended that he or she be prosecuted for dangerous driving.
+The Police Ombudsman stated that if the driver of the vehicle had been identified, prosecution for dangerous driving would have been recommended.